The two approaches to building applications with Expo tools are called the "managed" and "bare" workflows.

 with it, so what are your options when you encounter a limitation

-If you get to the point where you need to have full control over the native code in your app, you can "eject" (run
+If you get to the point where you need to have full control over the native code in your app, you can generate the native projects and continue development using the bare workflow.
+You can do this by running

 In the bare workflow the developer has complete control, along with the complexity that comes with that.
-You can use most APIs in the Expo SDK, but the build service and easy Configuration with app.json / app.config.js are not yet supported.
-You can refer to tutorials and guides that are oriented towards native iOS and Android apps and React Native for alternatives.
+You can use all packages from the Expo SDK, development builds, and all Expo and EAS Services

 |Feature||Managed workflow||Bare workflow|